Vhndaree/snooker/README.md

   * Physics of Billiard
     https://www.real-world-physics-problems.com/physics-of-billiards.html

-Requirements:
+>Requirements:
-Since, it is a game purely developed with vanilla JS, There are no any specific requirements to run this game on any browser.
-But to date (019.7.14) it is tested and developed in i3 processor and 1366 * 786 display PC, It looks as expected in full screen mode of PC with that specific Resolution monitors.
+>Since, it is a game purely developed with vanilla JS, There are no any specific requirements to run this game on any browser.
+But
+>to date (019.7.14) it is tested and developed in i3 processor and 1366 * 786 display PC, It looks as expected in full screen mode
+>of PC with that specific Resolution monitors.
 However will be playable in any PC.

+{exp:copyright:show} Ram Kumar Bhandari, 22 batch Intern - 2019, Leapfrog Technology inc.